Skip to main content

 The balancing tank is essential to the operation of an overflow swimming pool, but you will become its slave without pool water levelers!

-An underground or semi-underground overflow pool needs a tank called a balancing tank or catch basin to work correctly.
+An underground or semi-underground vanishing edge pool needs a tank called a balancing tank or catch basin to work correctly.
 In an overflow pool, the water exits the pool by spilling into a gutter connected to the surge tank.
 This channel is located on one side of the pool or the perimeter, placed lower than the edge level.

 The pump sucks the water through a drain installed at the bottom of the tank and sends it into the pool through the hydraulic filtration circuit; this creates the overflow!